 Nanzoin is located a little under a 30-minute easy train ride from Hakata Station in Fukuoka.

-Go the main JR Line part of the station and look for the Fukuhoku Yutaka line bound for Nogata (on the day I write this, they go from Platform 8 but do check).
+Go to the main JR Line part of the station and look for the Fukuhoku Yutaka line bound for Nogata (on the day I write this, they go from Platform 8, but do check).

-It costs 370 yen for the one way journey and you don’t have to book a seat.
-You can get here using the JR Pass (don’t have one yet?
-Then click to check out prices or buy one here), buy a normal single ticket or use your Suica or Pasmo cards.
+It costs 450 yen for the one-way journey and you don’t have to book a seat or book in advance.
+Just buy a normal single ticket or use your Suica or Pasmo cards.

 Once you get off at KidoNanzoin-mae, exit the station (there’s only one way out) and turn right past the little shops towards a small bridge.